 The problem is, this can go from being a well-placed intention to a waste of time very quickly.
-An example of this taken right from the SaaS space is an article about the "top 5 tools" for something.
+An example of this taken from the SaaS arena would be an article about the "top 5 tools" for something.

 It seems like a great idea right?
 Compliment people, then reach out to them for a backlink.
-Realistically though, where could they use this as link back to your page, other than in a testimonial?
-But you're not even a customer, and you may have unwittingly included one of their competitors on your list!
+Realistically though, where could they use this as link back to your page other than maybe in a testimonial?
+But you're not even a customer and you may have unwittingly included one of their competitors on your list!

 How to do it right:

-Again, think of relevance and high-quality.
+Again, think of relevancy and quality.
 Any authorative domain worth it's salt only wants to add in backlinks when it genuinely adds something to their own content.
 Here's some examples:

 If you know which influencers or domains you want links from, scour their content, find the gaps, fill those gaps with a great article, and then do your outreach.